grp-bork/TREC_digital_logsheets/systemd_services/README.md

 # TODO on deployment
-Add to /etc/sudoers to enable automatic restart on update
+Add to THE END of /etc/sudoers to enable automatic restart on update
 {{USERNAME}} ALL=(ALL) NOPASSWD: systemctl restart logsheets_process_new_submissions.service

 # useful commands